DESCONOCIDA UNKNOWN UKJENT

 I heard about the situation in Ciudad Juaréz for the first time in 2000 when I was living in Houston, Texas.
 At the end of 2005, the Station Museum of Contemporary Art in Houston, a museum that is dedicated to a political and social agenda, invited me to create a work dedicated to the women in Juarez, for the exhibition, Frontera 450.

-At the time, I was again living in Norway and my immediate thought was to use the physical distance as a starting point for my contribution.
-I wanted to find a way to spread awareness about the horror happening in Ciudad Juaréz, and simultaneously enable a feeling of connection.
+At the time, I was living in Norway again and my immediate thought was to use the physical distance as a starting point for the work.
+I wanted to find a way to spread awareness about the horror happening in Cd.
+Juárez, and simultaneously enable a feeling of connection.
 In essence, abuse and murder of women are about us.
 It is something that has happened and continues to happen in every global society.

 Desconocida Unknwon Ukjent continues to expand, sadly because new victims arrive each day on the list of murdered women in Ciudad Juaréz.
 The project will last as long as the situation there remains unchanged.
-The duration functions as a continuous remembrance and points to our reality of abuse and murder, something we cannot escape but have to continuously fight.
+The duration functions as a continuous remembrance and points to our reality where abuse and murders of women are something we cannot escape but have to continuously fight.